gaphor/presentations/make-your-app-multiplatform/slides.md

 ---
 # Setup for Success

+Notes:

+(Dan)
+About 4 years ago, When I started to get involved with Gaphor I was looking for an open source modeling tool that I could use to model complex systems.
+I work for Ford Motor Company, and in order to design say a car that can park itself, we model how the behavior, structure, and requirements of the feature will work safely for our customers.

+I stumbled across Gaphor, and I was immediately blown away!
+It was a nice easy to use modeling tool, and it was written in Python which since I'm not a professional developer made it more approachable to dive right in.
+Unfortunately, Arjan had been busy with other things in life and the project hadn't been updated in 4 years.

 ---

 ## Painful Upgrades
 - Gaphor use to have some highly customized GTK2 widgets to allow advanced window docking
 - It was clever, but we would have had to rewrite all of it to upgrade GTK

 ```python